jfpettit/litetorch/README.md

 ## Usage

-Import it and use it as a general library:
+Import it and use it as a standard library:

 ```python
 import litetorch as lt